polarfire-soc/polarfire-soc-documentation/asymmetric-multiprocessing/rpmsg.md

 The RPMsg FreeRTOS project provides a tools/ folder with a sample HSS payload generator YAML file.

-5. To build a payload using the provided YAML file:
+5. Download the hss-payload-generator from the Hart Software Services [releases](https://github.com/polarfire-soc/hart-software-services/releases).

+6. Copy the payload generator into the top level folder of the project.

+7. Open a terminal in the top level folder of the project and execute the following:

 ```
 hss-payload-generator -c tools/hss-payload.yaml tools/payload.bin
 ```

-The latest version of the hss-payload-generator tool `hss-payload-generator.zip`  can be found in the hart software services [release page]() on github.

-6. Flash the generated payload in a non-volatile off chip memory such as eMMC or SD-card
+8. Flash the payload from the tools/ directory to eMMC or SD-card following the steps shown in the [Updating PolarFire SoC Icicle-Kit FPGA Design and Linux Image](https://github.com/polarfire-soc/polarfire-soc-documentation/blob/master/boards/mpfs-icicle-kit-es/updating-icicle-kit/updating-icicle-kit-design-and-linux.md) document to program using USBImager or, for example, using dd on Linux:

 ```
 sudo dd if=payload.bin of=/dev/sdX